Energy bounds for entangled states

-{\it Minimum energy and corresponding states. --- } For each value of entanglement, $\E$, multiple sets of squared Schmidt coefficients such that the correct amount of entanglement is attained can be found.
-Therefore, let us concentrate on one of these sets, $\lambdavec\equiv\prtg{\lambda_i}_{i=0}^{N_A-1}$.
-In Appendix~\ref{sec: Lowest energy state for a given set of Schmidt coefficients}, we show that no pure state with the corresponding Schmidt coefficients can have less energy than the state
+{\it Minimum energy and corresponding states.} For each value of entanglement, $\E$, multiple sets of squared Schmidt coefficients such that the correct amount of entanglement is attained can be found.
+Therefore, let us concentrate on one of these sets, $\lambf\equiv\{\lambda_i\}_{i=0}^{N_A-1}$.
+In Appendix~\ref{sec: Lowest energy state for a given set of Schmidt coefficients}, we prove Theorem~1, showing that no pure state with the corresponding Schmidt coefficients can have less energy than the state

-On this basis we find the lower bound of energy.
-In fact, the energy of the above state is given by: